What is a Guardian ad Litem?

-GAL volunteers get to know the child and everyone involved in the child’s life, including family, teachers, doctors, social workers and others.
-They gather information about the child and what the child needs.
-Their recommendations to the court help the judge make an informed decision about the child’s future.
-GAL volunteers provide a stable presence in a child’s life, remaining on each case until the child finds a safe, permanent home.
+Volunteer GALs advocate on behalf of the child and the child’s best interests in court.
+To do so, they must first get to know the child and everyone involved in the child’s life, including family, teachers, doctors, social workers, and others.
+They gather information about the child and the child's needs.
+The volunteer GAL then writes and submits a report to the court with their findings and recommendations, helping the judge make an informed decision about the child’s future.
+Volunteer GALs also provide a stable presence in a child’s life, remaining on each case until the child finds a safe, permanent home.

 Who can serve as a volunteer GAL?